 There are a number of other places in this site where other more detailed descriptions of data ethics principles are discussed.

 Equality Act 2010

-Harassment is prohibited by the Equality Act 2010.
+Harassment in relation to a protected characteristic is made prohibited conduct by section 26 of the Equality Act 2010.
 It will occur when a person (A) engages in unwanted conduct related to a relevant protected characteristic, and the conduct has the purpose or effect of violating B’s dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for B.

 Human-centric approach to AI

 To create human-centric AI is to ensure that human values are at its core, such as, the principle of non-discrimination and respect for fundamental rights.